Mining

 about Christmas, the Queen receiving 4 per cent, for licence, which is

 001. a year, and the officers 12d. each piece of tin.
-Statement 1,3..1,SOlhs.
+Statement 1,3--15O lbs.
 The tinners cannot tell how much is exported, as merchants and pewterers sometimes deal for each other.
-It used to be all sent to France till the Ronen trade was stopped, and this price came down; then the Londoners bought for the Straits and the Low Countries; now it is sold in Turkey, France, and Flanders.
+It used to be all sent to France till the Rouen trade was stopped, and this price came down; then the Londoners bought for the Straits and the Low Countries; now it is sold in Turkey, France, and Flanders.
 1703 AD:- Henry Vingoe's Tin Bounds.
 There is very little history of mining in Sennen Parish.
-Whilst researching my wife's Vingoe family line at the Courtney Library in Truro and found a document dated 1703.
-I was lucky enough to have the help of the historian Mr. H. L. Douch who gave us a quick translation of the main points in the document.
-The document states that it is a License agreement on tin bounds at a place called Gweals Vean dated 1703 and is a record of an agreement between a Henry Vingoe and a William Borlase, the son of Joseph Borlase of St Just in Penwith, also William Millett the son of Martin Millett of St Just in Penwith and Henry's own son Henry Vingoe Jnr.
-The document was issued by the Stannary of Penwith in the name of John Grenville who was the Custodian and Guardian of the Stannary.
-Other officers mentioned where Ephraim Weymouth and Noye Edwards.
-It is signed by a William Cock.
-Gweals is Cornish for field or place, whilst Vean means little.
-So the place referred to is Little Field at Trevescan in Sennen.
-The document states that the bounds are bordered on the four sides by Carn Colwidrocke, Sowen Peddenantes, Vaan Vrease and Mean Sebmen.
-So far we have been unable to locate any of these in order to find where the bounds were.
-The Date on the document is 1703.
-The document is written in a shorthand Latin and also includes Cornish place names.
-If you click on the image you will be able to see a larger image.
-Other names on the document are John Grenville who was the Custodian and Guardian of the Stannary Other officers mentioned where Ephraim Weymouth and Noye Edwards.
-The document is signed William Cock.
-1738 AD:- "A Survey of Tin Bounds, The Property of Sam.
-Borlase and Others."
-This is another paper discovered in the archives of the Courtney Library.
-The date on this document is 1783 and in it we found just one mention of the Parish of Sennen.
-This appertained to bounds owned by John Pascoe and others which were mined by S Borlase 1/3, I Millett 1/3 and A Pearce 1/3.
-There is included a sketch map of the bounds showing it to be on Trevescan Cliff. with the tin load being shown as running North to South going out to sea to the East of Dr Syntax's Head.
-These Bounds took in the whole of what we would refer to as the Lands End.
+Whilst researching the Vingoe family line at the Courtney Library in Truro I found a document dated 1703 and was lucky enough to have the assistance of local historian, Mr. H. L. Douch.
+He gave us a quick translation of the main points in the document.
+The document is a License agreement on tin bounds at a place called Gweal Vean and is a record of an agreement between a Henry Vingoe and, William Borlase, son of Joseph Borlase of St Just in Penwith, William Millett, son of Martin Millett of St Just in Penwith, and Henry's own son Henry Vingoe Jnr.
+The document was issued by the Stannary of Penwith in the name of John Grenville, who was the Custodian and Guardian of the Stannary.
+Other officers mentioned were Ephraim Weymouth and Noye Edwards and the document was signed by William Cock.
+The document dated 1703 is written in a kind of Church shorthand Latin and it also includes Cornish in the place names.
+The Henry Vingoe referred to was born around 1660 to John and Joan Vingoe of Sennen.
+This is the first record of any family links to tin and copper mining and, whilst the male line in this branch did not seem to follow the trade, the link with mining was to continue for around three hundred years in the various female lines.

 The